madrury/mtg-draftbot/README.md

 }
 ```

-After editing to your liking, you can convert back into the nested dictionary format with :
+After editing to your liking, you can convert back into the nested dictionary format with:

 ```
 $ python scripts/tuples-to-dicts.py < m20-weights-tuples.json